 Fine dining at the Inn down the road

 While the hotel had tons of snacks, the time came when we had to leave the premises and go to dinner.
 Luckily there are two award-winning restaurants just steps away.
 (If we had been staying longer we could have found another two dozen top restaurants in the nearby towns, especially Petoskey, Harbor Springs, Boyne City, and Charlevoix.)

-Via the concierge the week before, we had made reservations at the upscale Walloon Lake Inn, a century-old landmark long known for its foodie sensibilities.
+Via the concierge the week before, we had made reservations at the upscale Walloon Lake Inn (due to COVID-19, currently open for takeout only at the time of this update), a century-old landmark long known for its foodie sensibilities.
 It was only a five-minute walk down a private road.

 The restaurant has both patio and inside seating.
 We chose to eat inside and were quickly seated at a window-side table with a gorgeous view of the shimmering lake.

 The interior of the restaurant was dark paneled with small chandeliers hanging over each well-spaced table.
 A pianist tickled the keys in the clubby bar area in the foyer as the waitstaff stood at attention, but this Tuesday night in mid-June the place was nearly empty.
 Our waitress informed us that the restaurant would be full come Friday night, with many weekenders driving their boats down the lake to dock in front of the restaurant.